-Yes, our school had a library located on campus.
-Yes, our school had a joint-use school library.
-No, we did not have a designated library facility. $\cup$ No, we used a library on an adjacent school campus (provide the name of adjacent library used). lan ne of the adjacent school library: yoı ur school building did NOT have a designated library facility, was it because: This is a new facility and wasn't open in 2017-2018. t never had a library facility.
-The library facility closed during the past three years. ) The library facility closed more than three years ago. ur school had a library facility in the past but no longer does, what were the reasons for the closure of the school librar se check all that apply: ) [ Budget cuts ) / Administrative decision - ] Staffing cuts = Collection was too old to be useful and the cost to update too prohibitive Space needed for other purposes
+I have a dedicated common area in your school designated as the library in the 2018-2019 academic year? s, our school had a library located on campus. s, our school had a joint-use school library. we did not have a designated library facility. we used a library on an adjacent school campus (provide the name of adjacent library used).
+O 140, we used a library of an adjacent school campus (provide the name of adjacent library used).
+Name o f the adjacent school library: lf your s chool building did NOT have a designated library facility, was it because: s is a new facility and wasn't open in 2018-2019. - ever had a library facility. library facility closed during the past three years.
+U Ine library facility closed more than three years ago. chool had a library facility in the past but no longer does, what were the reasons for the closure of the school library check all that apply: ☐ Bud get cuts Adm ninistrative decision ☐ Staf fing cuts Colle ection was too old to be useful and the cost to update too prohibitive ce needed for other purposes = ' k of use naged or destroyed by natural disaster = Othe not sure Our sch nool had a joint-use school library with a: O Pub olicLibrary ○ Col lege O And other K-12 school - Within district or outside of district?
+Spe ecify name of the joint-use partner: ble, briefly explain how the joint-use school library was funded and managed (e.g., each site had its own budget for on development, and we shared staff; I'm not sure). e questi ons (unless noted) focus on the library program at the site level.
+If you worked at multiple sites, answer the questions as the for the present school you are completing the survey for, and complete a separate survey for each site at which you worked. a partnership with our local public library.
+O 14 Les Assertes Bublis Library constituted at a 40th Let 20 and 20 at 11 at 12 at () Yes Los Angeles Public Library provided students "Student Success Cards" with special circulation privileges.

-- Lack of use

-ן ( Damaged or destroyed by natural disaster

-) ( Other

-) [ 'm not sure

-Our school had a joint-use school library with a:

-$\bigcirc$ Public Library

-$\bigcirc$ College

-Ō Another K-12 school - Within district or outside of district?

-Specify name of the joint-use partner:

-essible, briefly explain how the joint-use school library was funded and managed (e.g., each site had its own budget for ection development, and we shared staff; I'm not sure).

-estions (unless noted) focus on the library program at the site level.
-If you worked at multiple sites, answer the questions as the ran for the present school you are completing the survey for, and complete a separate survey for each site at which you worked.

-an for the present school you are completing the survey for, and complete a separate survey for each site at which you worked. had a partnership with our local public library.

-י אוי